Most Common Types of Antibiotics and Their Uses

 • Sulfacetamide

 Sulfonamide antibiotics should not be taken during pregnancy as they increase the risk of pregnancy loss.
+You may buy these Antibiotic Medicines from our online pharmacy.

 Potential side effects of Sulfonamides include: